-: to cause (as DNA) to undergo genetic transcription
+: to cause (DNA or RNA) to undergo genetic transcription

 a system that allows linguists to transcribe the sounds of any language